yosiasz/d3-chords/README.md

 3. Via web console management create a collection named populations

-4. Via web console management use sample data provided to seed 'populations' collection
+4. Via web console management use sample data provided to seed 'chords' collection

 5. Make sure mongodb can accept remote connections. http://www.mkyong.com/mongodb/mongodb-allow-remote-access/ If it is just for local dev use just comment out bind_ip AT YOUR OWN RISK